Skip to main content

 CHIME Outrigger (Supervisor: Dr. Kevin Bandura)

-Currently under construction is the CHIME Outrigger Telescope which will sharply localize hundreds of mysterious Fast Radio Bursts (FRBs) by working in concert with CHIME (Canadian Hydrogen Intensity Mapping Experiment).
-Once completed it will allow detailed multi-messenger followup observations, precise tests of FRB emission models and improved information on the ionized universe.
-The Outrigger will use very long baseline interferometry (VLBI) techniques to achieve milli-arcsecond angular resolution.
-This, in most cases, will identify a single candidate host galaxy, and localize the burst within that galaxy.
-To achieve such precision, the timing between sites must be very exact.
-An REU student will use commissioning data gathered at the telescope to improve performance of the Green Bank Outrigger telescope.
+The CHIME Outrigger Telescope has begun localizing mysterious Fast Radio Bursts (FRBs) by working in concert with CHIME (Canadian Hydrogen Intensity Mapping Experiment) and other outriggers in Hat Creak, California and Princeton, BC, allowing for detailed multi-messenger followup observations, precise tests of FRB emission models and improved information on the ionized universe.
+The Outriggers use very long baseline interferometry (VLBI) techniques to achieve milli-arcsecond angular resolution.
+This, in most cases, can identify a single candidate host galaxy, and localize the burst within that galaxy.
+An REU student will use commissioning data gathered at the telescope to attempt different methods at improving performance of the Green Bank Outrigger telescope.

 CHIME